jarun/googler/README.md

   -j, --first, --lucky  open the first result in web browser and exit -t dN, --time dN      time limit search [h5 (5 hrs), d5 (5 days), w5 (5
                         weeks), m5 (5 months), y5 (5 years)]
+  --from FROM           starting date/month/year of date range; must use
+                        American date format with slashes, e.g., 2/24/2020, 2/2020, 2020; can be used in conjuction with --to, and overrides -t, --time
-  -w SITE, --site SITE  search a site using Google --unfilter            do not omit similar results
+  --to TO               ending date/month/year of date range; see --from -w SITE, --site SITE  search a site using Google --unfilter            do not omit similar results
   -p PROXY, --proxy PROXY